 I could’ve listed a book here but why read more when you can make do with less and more effective material?
 Personnel Administration is a very important chapter from Mains point of view and one question is always asked from it.
 The IGNOU Pub Ad notes cover this topic quite well.
 Don’t read all the four volumes, just get this chapter somehow and you’re done.

-Indian Administration by Arora and Goyal
+4. Indian Public Administration by Arora and Goyal

 The book explains all chapters really well including the Indian polity part and British administration, Mughal era and Kautilya’s theory.